How (Not) to Upgrade to the Latest Windows 10 Version

 Back up your important data.

 With Windows, you never know what could go wrong.
 So be prepared and do your Windows housekeeping.
-You can read more in our article on what to do before you upgrade to the Windows 10 Fall Creators Update.
+You’ll find detailed instructions in our article on what to do before you upgrade to the Windows 10 Fall Creators Update .

 How to Join the Windows Insider Program